-Must be in the following College/School(s): School of Business Administration
+Must be in the following College/School(s): School of Business Administration Must not be in the following Major(s): Accountancy

 MBUS 560T Accounting Analysis

 Professionals in many disciplines are likely to confront accounting and financial management issues regularly in their careers.
 This course is intended as an introduction to financial and managerial accounting concepts.